forgeservicelab/ansible.ansible_plaza/README.md

 It is required, for the four machines supporting the two HA clusters to have a cinder volume attached.
 The playbook defaults the location of this volume on the `vdb` block device.
 It is highly recommended to run the `list-partitions` playbook to identify the actual device location on each of the virtual machines and override the defaults with the `block_device` variable.
 The `list-partitions` playbook will report unpartitioned devices as skipped results.

 ## NOTES:
 The variables described above are declared but undefined.
 Running the playbook without assigning proper values to them will cause it to malfunction or break.
+Please **read the roles' README** files before running the playbook.

 This playbook is written to connect to the target machines under the `debian` user.
 It is possible to override this on a per-host basis on the inventory file via the `ansible_ssh_user` variable.